rbhdsks/RainGAN/README.md

 ## Key Tasks

-The main tasks tackled by SyRA GAN include:
+The main tasks tackled by Rain GAN include:

 - **Object Detection**: Identifying objects within the rain-affected images.
 - **Semantic Segmentation**: Classifying each pixel of an image into different categories.